Uno-Re/SSIP-SSRP-contracts/README.md

 - AirdropMockUNO: 0x0A47304bF71c086b8d97C6eE079b7795c8253E17

+### Formula for checking withdrawable by MCR in SSIPs throught CapitalAgent:
+> totalCapitalStaked - withdrawRequestAmount >= (totalCapitalStaked * MCR) / CALC_PRECISION
+> where totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs
+> CALC_PRECISION = 1e18

+### Formula for policy purchasing available by MLR in SSIPs throught CapitalAgent:
+> totalUtilizedCapacity + coverageAmount <= (totalCapitalStaked * MLR) / CALC_PRECISION
+> where totalUtilizedCapacity is the total coverage amount of the policies being insured by our project.
+>   totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs
+>   CALC_PRECISION = 1e18

 ### Frontend Pages:
 1. @wang - Homescreen:
 Add a search bar to search for protocols which user wants insurance cover for (integrate with coingecko)